the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 requires the use of a particular technology like Slack or Slido.

 There are many ways to address the power imbalance and it is best to get recommendations from your community to tailor to your event.
-Building rapport and respect between attendees will help your event in fostering meaningful collaboration and knowledge exchanges between researchers and people with lived experience.
+Building rapport and respect between attendees will help your event foster meaningful collaboration and knowledge exchanges between researchers and people with lived experience.

 During the opening session, try to encourage open and respectful dialogue between all attendees and create spaces where attendees can ask questions, share their perspective, and engage meaningfully in conversations.